Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From the liner notes of Anthology 3

-At this stage, the lyrics were not final, and one can notice variations compared to the final recording (“She has found you now go and get her” would become “You have found her now go and get her“; “Remember to let her into you heart” would become “Remember to let her under your skin” in the latest verse).
+At this stage, the lyrics were still a work in progress, with noticeable differences from the final version.
+For instance, “She has found you now go and get her” was later changed to “You have found her now go and get her,” and “Remember to let her into your heart” was altered to “Remember to let her under your skin” in the concluding verse.

-The Beatles would continue working on “Hey Judeon the next day.
+The Beatles continued working on “Hey Judethe following day.

 Written by Lennon - McCartney